-You can find a clear ruler with grid at fabric and sewing stores.
+You can find a clear ruler with the grid at fabric and sewing stores.
 This is a great set of clear grid rulers to have for multiple projects.

 I love Rit-Dye’s liquid fabric dye.
 I used different combinations of Apple Green, Kelly Green, Dark Green, and Golden Yellow.

 Two words for choosing a latch-hook tool: COMFORT GRIP!
-I started out with a cheap wooden-handled latch-hook and within the first few inches of the tshirt rug I went out and purchased a comfort grip latch-hook.
+I started out with a cheap wooden-handled latch-hook and within the first few inches of the tshirt rug I went out and purchased a comfort grip latch-hook (like this one).

 I thank my husband for this one!
-He handed me a needle-nose pliers and I never looked back.
-The hardest part of the whole tshirt rug project is pulling the strips tight.
-At first I could only work on this for short periods of time (30 minutes per session at most) because of the repetitive stress on my hands.
-With the needle-nose pliers it wasn’t an issue.
+He handed me needle-nose pliers and I never looked back.
+The hardest part of the whole t-shirt rug project is pulling the strips tight.
+At first, I could only work on the project for short periods of time (30 minutes per session at most) because of the repetitive stress on my hands.
+With the needle-nose pliers, it wasn’t an issue.

 Now that you’ve gathered your tools and materials, let’s make a t-shirt rug.

-Like I mentioned above, for a large latch-hook tshirt rug, you’ll need about 80 large to x-large tshirts and approximately 14,000 1″ x 4″ strips.
+Like I mentioned above, for a large latch-hook t-shirt rug, you’ll need about 80 large to x-large t-shirts and approximately 14,000 1″ x 4″ strips.
 (See above for how to calculate how many t-shirts you need.)

-On your self-healing cutting mat, lay out a shirt.
+On your self-healing cutting mat, layout a shirt.
 Begin by cutting off the neck hole and sleeves.
-Using your ruler and rotary cutter cut off the bottom hem of the shirt and the two sides.
-This will give you nice straight edges.
-Starting at the bottom of the shirt, cut every 1″ all the way to the top.
+Using your ruler and rotary cutter, cut off the shirt’s bottom hem and the two sides.
+This will give you nice straight edges to work with.
+Starting at the bottom of the shirt, cut 1″ strips across all the way to the neckline.

 After that, turn your ruler 90º and cut every 4 inches.
 Cut off and discard any extra scraps.

-Each t-shirt will provide a different amount of strips.
+Different size t-shirts will provide different amounts of strips.
 Write down a rough count of how many strips each t-shirt provides.
-You’ll want to know this later so you know when to stop cutting up shirts.
+You’ll want to know this later, so you know when to stop cutting up shirts.
 Make sure to cut extra strips!